spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/tutorials-and-howtos/how-to-send-request-in-data-exchange-api.md

 {% info_block infoBox %}

-Currently, our system does not support `many-to-many` relationships for POST, PATCH and PUT requests.
+Currently, our system doesn't support `many-to-many` relationships for POST, PATCH, and PUT requests.
 Only `one-to-one` and `one-to-many` relationships are allowed.
-This means each child entity can be associated with only one parent entity.
+This means that each child entity can be associated with only one parent entity.

 {% endinfo_block %}